DataFire/Integrations/integrations/generated/mailchimp/README.md

           * google_analytics `string`: The custom slug for [Google Analytics](http://kb.mailchimp.com/integrations/other-integrations/integrate-google-analytics-with-mailchimp?utm_source=mc-api&utm_medium=docs&utm_campaign=apidocs) tracking (max of 50 bytes).
           * clicktale `string`: The custom slug for [ClickTale](http://kb.mailchimp.com/integrations/other-integrations/additional-tracking-options-for-campaigns?utm_source=mc-api&utm_medium=docs&utm_campaign=apidocs#Click-Tale) tracking (max of 50 bytes).
           * salesforce `object`: Salesforce tracking options for a campaign.
 Must be using MailChimp's built-in [Salesforce integration](http://kb.mailchimp.com/integrations/other-integrations/integrate-salesforce-with-mailchimp?utm_source=mc-api&utm_medium=docs&utm_campaign=apidocs).
-            * campaign `boolean`: Create a campaign in a connected Salesforce account.
-            * notes `boolean`: Update contact notes for a campaign based on subscriber email addresses.
           * capsule `object`: Capsule tracking options for a campaign.
 Must be using MailChimp's built-in Capsule integration.
-            * notes `boolean`: Update contact notes for a campaign based on subscriber email addresses.
         * rss_opts `object`: [RSS](http://kb.mailchimp.com/campaigns/rss-in-campaigns/create-an-rss-campaign?utm_source=mc-api&utm_medium=docs&utm_campaign=apidocs) options for a campaign.
           * feed_url `string`: The URL for the RSS feed.
           * frequency `string` (values: daily, weekly, monthly): The frequency of the RSS Campaign.
           * schedule `object`: The schedule for sending the RSS Campaign.
-            * hour `integer`: The hour to send the campaign in local time.
-Acceptable hours are 0-23.
-For example, '4' would be 4am in [your account's default time zone](http://kb.mailchimp.com/accounts/account-setup/how-to-set-account-defaults?utm_source=mc-api&utm_medium=docs&utm_campaign=apidocs).
-            * daily_send `object`: The days of the week to send a daily RSS Campaign.
-              * sunday `boolean`: Sends the daily RSS Campaign on Sundays.
-              * monday `boolean`: Sends the daily RSS Campaign on Mondays.
-              * tuesday `boolean`: Sends the daily RSS Campaign on Tuesdays.
-              * wednesday `boolean`: Sends the daily RSS Campaign on Wednesdays.
-              * thursday `boolean`: Sends the daily RSS Campaign on Thursdays.
-              * friday `boolean`: Sends the daily RSS Campaign on Fridays.
-              * saturday `boolean`: Sends the daily RSS Campaign on Saturdays.
-            * weekly_send_day `string` (values: sunday, monday, tuesday, wednesday, thursday, friday, saturday): The day of the week to send a weekly RSS Campaign.
-            * monthly_send_date `number`: The day of the month to send a monthly RSS Campaign.
-Acceptable days are 0-31, where '0' is always the last day of a month.
-Months with fewer than the selected number of days will not have an RSS campaign sent out that day.
-For example, RSS Campaigns set to send on the 30th will not go out in February.
           * last_sent `string`: The date the campaign was last sent.
           * constrain_rss_img `boolean`: Whether to add CSS to images in the RSS feed to constrain their width in campaigns.
         * ab_split_opts `object`: [A/B Testing](http://kb.mailchimp.com/campaigns/ab/about-ab-testing-campaigns?utm_source=mc-api&utm_medium=docs&utm_campaign=apidocs) options for a campaign.